-Accounts opened in mid-quarter or mid-month may be assessed a pro-rated management fee.
+Accounts opened in mid-quarter or mid-month will be assessed a pro-rated management fee.
 In this case, the market value of the assets under management shall be based on the market value of account assets on the effective date of the agreement.
 If the account has not been funded on the effective date, the initial prorated billing amount will be manually calculated based on the market value once the account is funded.
+For accounts billing in advance, pro-rated refunds will not be provided to clients who withdraw funds during the billing period.
 Upon termination of a customer's account, a pro-rated management fee is returned to the account for the portion of the period remaining between the effective date of termination and the end of the billing period.
 While the annual fee for Wiley's services and the services of the Investment Advisor is generally computed and paid in advance on a monthly or quarterly basis, at the direction of client, it may be computed and paid in arrears and/or on an annual basis.